techatspree/maven-latex-plugin/README.md

   - `html`, `html4`, `html5` maybe substituting tex4ht
   - `plain`, maybe text, then substituting
   - `pdf` (maybe using pdflatex)

+  Pandoc shall be invoked with option `--verbose` which seem to indicate the most important flaws.

 - missings support for ps.